Oleksandra2020/TED_Search/README.md

 ### *Installation*

 You do not need to install anyhting.
-I allocated this project on pythonanywhere.com, so the url will be added later.
-However, if you want to run it locally, you will need to install these libraries:
+I allocated this project on pythonanywhere.com, but if you want to run it locally, you will need to install these libraries:

 - flask
 - pandas